 To make matters worse, your retaliation of blame and aggression triggers your partner’s alarms.
 They then react to you with defensiveness or aggression because their unconscious is responding with alarm to this threat.
 You then become the personification of their bad parent!
 So their reaction justifies your “bad other” story and your reaction justifies their “bad other” blueprint.
 This is how conflicts begin and then escalate.

 There is a way out of this cycle!
 Your partner may actually be the perfect person to help heal these unconscious wounds.
-To break out of these unconscious reactive patterns, you can learn relationship skills based on decades of research.
+When romantic attraction fades, this can be a stimulus to break out of your unconscious reactive patterns.
+You can learn relationship skills based on decades of research.